AriRice/WBNU-local-adaptation/README.md

 Step_04_create_genotype_scripts.r -> Uses R script that makes *THREE* slurm array scripts and a bunch of helper text files for genotyping in GATK.
 Requires popmap.txt and wbnu.fasta.fai files for job creation.
 Once the scripts have been made, run them one a time.

+The first one takes a while.

+Second one takes 2 hours, 15 minutes

+The third one takes 6 hours, 10 minutes